OCAD-University/.github/profile/README.md

 # OCAD University @ GitHub

+OCAD University is the largest and most comprehensive art, design and media university in Canada.
 This GitHub organization hosts internal and public projects developed by OCAD University staff.

 ### Faculty and Students
 OCAD University supports using GitHub in your courses.
 To learn how OCAD U supports GitHub Education, please refer to: